PradeepLoganathan/pradeepl-blog/content/blog/patterns/idempotent-consumer-pattern/index.md

 summary: The Idempotent Consumer pattern provides the necessary safeguards to allows logic wrapped by it to be executed only once.
 It implements an unique identifier for each message and an idempotent repository.

+Description: The Idempotent Consumer pattern provides the necessary safeguards to allows logic wrapped by it to be executed only once.
+It implements an unique identifier for each message and an idempotent repository.

 cover:
   image: "idempotent-consumer-pattern.jpg"
   alt: "Idempotent Consumer Pattern"